Bottarga: The Golden Caviar Of Sardinia 0 Comments

-"I do not remember having eaten anything more exquisite" says Bartolomeo Platina referring to Bottarga in his first among the cookbooks published in print "On honourable pleasure and health", a monument of medieval cuisine in Renaissance.
+"I do not remember having eaten anything more exquisite", says Bartolomeo Platina referring to the bottarga in "On honourable pleasure and health" his first printed cookbook, a monument of medieval cuisine in Renaissance.